 3. Palatial Playground: Later owner Captain Frederick W. Wagener – a leading industrialist and resort owner – renovated the property to include a private racetrack as organizer of the Charleston Driving Association.
 In 1901 and 1902, he hosted the South Carolina Interstate and West Indian Exposition at Lowndes Grove.
 President Theodore Roosevelt dined on property during the Exposition and was photographed on the front lawn.

-4. “O” What a Compliment: Lowndes Grove Plantation graced the cover of Oprah Winfrey’s “O” magazine!
+4. “O” What a Compliment: Lowndes Grove graced the cover of Oprah Winfrey’s “O” magazine!

-5. Pieces of History: Since 2007, PPHG has been dedicated to the meticulous restoration of Lowndes Grove Plantation, being careful to preserve its scenic beauty and rich character.
-Original features that capture the timeless ambiance of this 1786 estate include the shutters, white oak floors and front door.
+5. Pieces of History: Since 2007, PPHG has been dedicated to the meticulous restoration of Lowndes Grove, being careful to preserve its scenic beauty and rich character.
+Original features that capture the timeless ambiance of this 1786 estate include the shutters, white oak floors, and front door.

 Peak your interest, history buff?
-Find more resources and Lowndes Grove secrets (did you know it was once called Rose’s Farm?) at the Preservation Society of Charleston.
+Find more resources and Lowndes Grove fun facts (did you know it was once called Rose’s Farm?) at the Preservation Society of Charleston.